TiVo: Privacy concerns

 TiVo collects detailed usage data from units via broadband Internet.
 As units are downloading schedule data, they transmit household viewing habits to TiVo Inc. Collected information includes a log of everything watched (time and channel) and remote keypresses such as fast forwarding through or replaying content.
 Many users were surprised when TiVo released data on how many users rewatched the exposure of Janet Jackson's breast during the 2004 Super Bowl.
 TiVo records usage data for their own research and they also sell it to other corporations such as advertisers.
 Nielsen and TiVo have also previously collaborated to track viewing habits.
 This data is sold to advertising agencies as a way of documenting the number of viewers watching specific commercials to their corporate clients.

 TiVo has three levels of data collection.
 By default, the user is in "opt-out" status, where all usage data is aggregated by ZIP Code, and individual viewing habits are not tracked.
 Certain optional features and promotions require the user to opt in, and individual information is then collected for targeted show suggestions or advertising.
 Users can request that TiVo block the collection of anonymous viewing information and diagnostic information from their TiVo DVR.

 Litigation

-TiVo holds several patents that have been asserted against cable TV operators and competing DVR box makers.
+TiVo holds several patents regarding digital video recorder technology, including one for its "Time Warp" feature, which have been asserted against cable TV operators and competing DVR box makers.